Above Ground Pool Liner Buyer's Guide

 When you buy a pool liner from Leslie’s, the nation’s largest pool supply company, you can be confident that you’ll find a competitive price for the highest quality products.

-If you find a cheaper pool liner of the same size and color, keep in mind that it may be made with lower quality vinyl, have poor seams and beading, or be misrepresenting the true thickness.
+If you find a cheaper pool liner of the same size and color, keep in mind that it may be made with lower quality vinyl.
+It may also have lower quality seams and beading, or be misrepresenting the true thickness.
 Compare pool liner prices among market leaders, and be wary of deals that seem too good to be true.

 If you’re looking to replace your above ground pool liner this year, check out our full selection of vinyl liners.
 If you can't find the size or pattern you're looking for, check back soon, or give us a call at 1-800-LESLIES to check availability.
 Particularly during the spring and summer months when demand is the highest, our available inventory of pool liners changes rapidly.

-In upcoming blog posts we’ll go over how to install a new pool liner, as well as how to care for a vinyl liner, and if needed, how to make repairs.
-For more information on pool liners, or for help with choosing the correct liner for your above ground pool, stop by your local Leslie’s store.
-You can also give us a call at 1-800-LESLIES for assistance with online or app orders.
+In upcoming blog posts we’ll go over how to install a new pool liner.
+We'll also cover how to care for a vinyl liner, and if needed, how to make repairs.
+For more information on pool liners, or for help with choosing the correct liner for your above ground pool, call or stop by your local Leslie’s store.